Is hearing loss affecting your quality of life?

 As mentioned above, surgical procedures are common for treating conductive hearing loss.
 In these instances, surgical correction of abnormalities in the structure of the ear can result in near-normal hearing.

 Surgical implants are another option.

 Depending on lifestyle and the severity of the hearing loss, a surgically implanted hearing aid or amplifier may be a good choice.

-If hearing aids of any type cannot provide useful communication assistance, a cochlear implant is considered.
-With this treatment, an electrode is surgically placed in the inner ear.
-An external processor then converts speech and other sounds into an electrical signal that is transmitted to the inner ear.
+If hearing aids of any type cannot provide useful communication assistance, a cochlear implant may be considered.
+With this treatment, small medical device is placed in the inner ear that provides sound signals to the brain.

-Cochlear implants do not enable normal hearing, but they can tremendously benefit someone who otherwise would not perceive any sound.
+Cochlear implants tremendously benefit someone with significant hearing loss, who otherwise would not perceive any sound.